Dear friends,

 Once you reach the foot of the Perry Lakes Park Birding Tower, though, man, it’s stunning.
 The open-air stairway climbs to the clouds.
 Along with a cedar picnic pavilion, modern-designed bathrooms, and a triangular-shaped covered footbridge, the tower is part of a series of projects in the Park completed by 5th-year design-build students from the Rural Studio program through Auburn University.
 Long known for using reclaimed and unconventional materials in innovative ways, a team of four students purchased a decommissioned fire tower from the state Forestry Commission for $10.
 Each student had to be trained and certified in tower construction before they began dismantling the 18,000 pounds of steel.
 Using ropes, pulleys, and grit, they spent 15 days deconstructing and documenting the pieces, followed by 45 days putting them back together with new handrails and viewing platforms.

 Birding Tower in Summer.
-Images courtesy of Daniel Fuller.
+Photo: Daniel Fuller

 Adrenaline leads the way as you start up the stairwell, the equivalent of a 10-story building; things change quite a bit during the journey to the top.
 As you climb, the stairwell grows narrower and steeper as you reach each new landing.
 Zig-zagging upwards, the staircase’s risers start to meet at impossible angles.
 2/3rds of the way up, a brisk wind starts rushing around you.
 A heavy whoosh is the only thing you can hear.
 The tower is beginning to sway, or it may be a wobble in your knees.
 At the peak, the students replaced the cab with an open viewing platform with a breathtaking 360-degree vista.